petermchale/trfermikit/README.md

 conda activate trfermikit
 ```

-Installation successfully tested on Linux x86_64.
+Only installation on Linux x86_64 is currently supported

-You can invoke `trfermikit` from inside or outside its parent directory.
+One can invoke `trfermikit` from inside or outside its parent directory.
 For example, assuming that this directory has been copied to `~/bin`,
 one may invoke `trfermikit` as follows: